Power Girl: Powers and abilities

 Over the years various writers have given Power Girl's Kryptonian power differing levels, either making them consistent with the earlier Earth-Two Superman Kal-L (who represents Superman as depicted in his earliest comic book stories) or power levels largely comparable to those of the modern day Superman and Supergirl.
 The latter has the favored approach from DC for the last few decades.
 During some eras of DC Comics, such as the 2000s, Power Girl and other Kryptonians were only affected by Kryptonite from their own universe, making them immune to Kryptonite from all other universes.
 This rule has not been maintained in later publishing eras (since 2011).

 As Karen Starr, she is an accomplished businesswoman and is regarded by Mr. Terrific as a first rate scientist.
 Even though Power Girl is from an alternative universe, her biology is still similar to Superman's.
 In her later identity as Paige Steitler, she later pursued new careers in therapy and journalism, although she did not have the same competence with those as in science and technology.

 As one of a handful of characters who survived the Crisis on Infinite Earths, DC editorial was initially uncertain how to portray the character and attempted to portray Power Girl with a non-Kryptonian origin for a number of years.
 Power Girl's abilities have fluctuated since 1986.
 For some time, Power Girl believed she was an Atlantean.
 At one point, Power Girl possessed telekinesis; at another she was vulnerable to attacks by certain natural elements (for example, wooden weapons).
 After sustaining severe injuries from a magic attack Power Girl retained only a degree of super strength, speed and durability.
 However, she later recovered her ability to fly, and writers have gradually restored her superpowers.

 Physical appearance and costumes

-Power Girl as she appeared on the cover of Power Girl (vol. 2) #12 (July 2010).